-Some vehicles have "retarders."
+Some vehicles have retarders.
 Retarders help slow a vehicle, reducing the need for using your brakes.
 They reduce brake wear and give you another way to slow down.
-There are four basic types of retarders (exhaust, engine, hydraulic, and electric).
+There are four basic types of retarders (exhaust, engine, hydraulic and electric).
 All retarders can be turned on or off by the driver.
 On some vehicles the retarding power can be adjusted.
-When turned "on," retarders apply their braking power (to the drive wheels only) whenever you let up on the accelerator pedal all the way.
+When turned on, retarders apply their braking power (to the drive wheels only) whenever you completely let up on the accelerator pedal.